What is kidney stone disease and what signs does it show?

 Calcium oxalate dihydrate usually occurs with hypercalciuria and a high calcium/oxalate ratio.
 A medullary spongy kidney also predisposes to this type of kidney stone.
 Randall's plaque is observed under the microscope as a calcium plaque deposited in the interstitial tissue of the renal papilla.

-Hydroxyapatite or brushite.
+Hydroxyapatite and brushite.

 Calcium phosphate dihydrate is formed in hypercalciuria, as well as in primary hyperparathyroidism.